bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 1. Turn off the CTD.
 2. Remove the switch/purge end cap.
 3. Remove the main electronics board and disconnect the battery switch cable.
-4. Plug the battery directly into the MKRZero.
+4. Plug the battery directly into the MKRZero or other LiPo charger if available.
 5. Connect the MKRZero to your computer or compatible wall outlet.

 The MKRZero has the ability to charge a single-cell lithium ion battery when connected to a computer or microUSB outlet adapter.
 Simply plug in the battery to the MKRZero and connect the unit to a computer via microUSB.
 An orange LED should appear, indicating that the battery is charging.
 Even though the battery has a built in overcharge and damage prevention circuit, it is important that you do not charge your battery for too long.